Revisiting electroweak radiative corrections to $b\to s\ell\ell$ in SMEFT: Introduction

 \section{Introduction}

 Flavor-changing neutral currents are a class of the novel observables which are sensitive to physics beyond the standard model (SM).
 In particular, semileptonic $B$-meson decays have exhibited deviations of the experimental results from the SM predictions.
 In addition to the update on the angular analysis of $B^0 \to K^{*0}\mu^+\mu^-$ \cite{Aaij:2020nrf}, the LHCb collaboration has recently reported a result of $B^+ \to K^{*+}\mu^+\mu^-$ \cite{Gerick:2020}, which strengthens the need for yet-not-known contributions \cite{Ciuchini:2020gvn}.
-Besides, the lepton-flavor universality tests of $B \to K^{(*)}\ell^+\ell^-$ $(\ell=e,\mu)$ \cite{Aaij:2019wad,Aaij:2017vbb} have supported motivations for new physics (NP) contributions.
+Besides, the lepton-flavor universality tests of $B \to K^{(*)}\ell^+\ell^-$ $(\ell=e,\mu)$ \cite{Aaij:2019wad,Aaij:2017vbb} have supported motivations for new physics (NP) contributions\footnote{In Ref.~\cite{Gabrielli:2019uqu}, long-distance QED contributions, induced by the magnetic-dipole corrections at the one loop, to the $b\to s \ell\ell$ transitions, and massless dark-photon contributions have been investigated.}.

 The absence of new particle discoveries at the LHC experiments implies that NP exists in high energy scale.
 In determining the NP scale by based on the flavor anomalies, it is important to examine radiative corrections carefully.
 In fact, the above $b \to s\ell\ell$ anomalies require the scale of $\Lambda_{\rm NP}/g_{\rm NP} \sim 30\TeV$ if the contributions are generated at the tree level \cite{Ciuchini:2020gvn}, while it could become $\mathcal{O}(1)\TeV$ in the case when there are no tree-level contributions and they arise by radiative corrections.